determined-ai/works-with-determined/README.md

 ## Data Tools

 * [Pachyderm](https://www.pachyderm.com)
-  * An example Pachyderm integration can be found [in the platform example](example_platform/README.md)
+  * An example Pachyderm integration can be found [in the Pachyderm-Seldon example](pachyderm-seldon/README.md)
 * [DVC](https://www.dvc.org)
   * An example of using DVC to version data for Determined can be found [in the DVC example](dvc/README.md)
 * [Delta Lake](https://www.delta.io)